Prison officers are responsible for the security, supervision, training and rehabilitation of people sent to prison by the courts

 - Most of the work is indoors, although patrolling and supervision duties involve spending time outside.

-- The work can be challenging and requires a flexible approach.
-Difficult, confrontational situations may arise.
+- The work can be challenging and requires a calm and flexible approach, as difficult, confrontational, and sometimes violent situations may arise.

 - Prison officers are provided with a uniform.

-In Scotland, the recruitment process consists of four assessments - psychometric testing, application assessment, competency-based interview and fitness test.
-For full details on entry requirements see the SPS.
+In Scotland, the recruitment process for the operations prison officer consists of four assessments - psychometric testing, application assessment, competency-based interview and fitness test.
+For full details on entry requirements, see the Scottish Prison Service (SPS).
 For more information on the role of prison officer in Northern Ireland, see the Northern Ireland Prison Service (NIPS).